Requirements for the MA in Islamic Studies

-Students must complete 36 credit points, including the thesis, to graduate.
-Of the 36 points, 30 must be at the graduate level (4000 or higher).
+Students must complete 30 credit points, including the thesis, to graduate.
+The required credits may be completed in one year.
+All courses must be at the graduate level (4000 or higher).
+Students opting to develop their language skills take additional language coursework and usually choose to complete the MA in 3-4 semester.
 Specific degree requirements are:

-- An introductory course addressing key methodological and theoretical issues in the comparative study of the Muslim world
+ISCS GR5000 Foundation to Islamic Studies and the Study of Muslim Societies (4 points).
+An introductory course addressing key methodological and theoretical issues in the comparative study of the Muslim world;

 Additional Requirements and Rules:

-- Students may take up to two 3000-level courses (upper level undergraduate courses) but must receive approval from the Program Advisor in advance of registration.
+Students may take up to two 3000-level courses (upper level undergraduate courses) but must receive approval from the APD in advance of registration.

-- Students wishing to take courses with the prefixes V or BC must consult with the Program Advisor to determine whether such courses can count toward the degree.
+Students wishing to take courses with the prefixes V or BC must consult with the APD to determine whether such courses can count toward the degree.
 They must also get permission via a signature on an add-drop form from the department teaching the course.

-- Summer term courses are administered by the School of Continuing Education.
+Summer term courses are administered by the School of Continuing Education.
 Summer course schedules, descriptions and other information can be found here.
-Students should have summer courses approved by the Program Advisor before registering.
+Students should have summer courses approved by the APD before registering.